krvivi28/test_codes/lecture-10/topic3+4+5/problem/ProblemStatement.md

 # Title: Efficient E-commerce Cart Management System

-# Introduction + Scenario:
+# Introduction and Scenario

-In this E-commerce project, your task is to enhance the cart management system by implementing the "addToCartController," "removeFromCartController," "addToCart" (Model), and "removeFromCart" (Model) functions.
-These functions are essential for adding, updating, and removing items from a user's shopping cart.
-User authentication is achieved through JWT tokens, providing a secure environment.

-To add items to the cart, the "addToCartController" will utilize the 'addToCart' function within the cart Model.
-This function should not only enable adding new items but also updating the quantity of existing products.
-The data, including productId and quantity, must be passed through query parameters (e.g., http://localhost:3000/api/cart/?productId=6&quantity=5).
+You are a developer in a thriving e-commerce venture.
+The current cart system has limitations that have led to user dissatisfaction.
+Your responsibility is to enhance the cart's functionality by implementing distinct cart controllers for adding and removing items.
+Additionally, you need to develop corresponding model functions for these cart features, ensuring a seamless shopping experience.

+The process begins with user login since the cart API is secured.
+After logging in, users can utilize the cart API routes to add, update, and remove items from their carts.

-As we store the userID and JWT in cookies simultaneously when a user attempts to log in (refer to the 'loginUser' controller within 'features/user' for better comprehension), the userID can be easily retrieved from cookies whenever needed for operations that require the userID.
+The user ID and JWT are stored in cookies simultaneously during user login (refer to the 'loginUser' controller within 'features/user' for better comprehension).
+The user ID can be easily retrieved from cookies whenever needed for operations requiring the user ID.
+The user ID is present in the JWT payload and accessible as req.userId.

-On the flip side, the "removeFromCartController" will utilize the 'removeFromCart' function in the cart Model to delete items from the user's cart.
-It's essential to ensure proper validation and secure cart management, contributing to a seamless shopping experience.
-The userId is present in the JWT payload, accessible as req.userId.

-Since the cart API is secured, the process begins with user login.
-Once logged in, users can use the cart API routes for adding, updating, and removing items from their cart.

-# Objectives:
+# Objectives

-Implement the "addToCartController" to manage item addition and updates in the cart based on query parameters.
+Implement the "addToCartController" and its respective cart model function to manage item addition and updating in the cart based on query parameters.
+The "addToCartController" will use the 'addToCart' function within the cart model to add items to the cart.
+This function should enable adding new items and updating the quantity of existing products.
+The data, including product ID and quantity, must be passed through query parameters (e.g., http://localhost:3000/api/cart/?productId=6&quantity=5).

-Implement the "removeFromCartController" to enable deletion of cart items using the item's ID provided in the request parameters (e.g., http://localhost:3000/api/cart/{item_id}) and leveraging the JWT payload.
+Implement the "removeFromCartController".
+This controller should use the 'removeFromCart' function in the cart model to delete items from the user's cart.
+To delete a cart item, use the item's ID provided in the request parameters (e.g., http://localhost:3000/api/cart/{item_id}).
-Implement efficient "addToCart" and "removeFromCart" Model functions for streamlined cart item management.

-# Expected Output:
+# Expected Output

 Expected Output Video Link:
 https://drive.google.com/file/d/1OKi4z485EwiTnMO6Z9h49iPKO1KQEDWR/view?usp=sharing

-Upon successfully adding an item to the cart using the "addToCartController," the response should be in the following format:
+1. Upon successfully adding an item to the cart using the "addToCartController," the response should follow this format:

 {
 "success": true,
 "item": [user's cart items]
 }
 For example:
 POST: http://localhost:3000/api/cart/?productId=6&quantity=10
 {